 4 Don't avoid the hard or boring stuff

 We all hate some tasks, let's face it, but avoiding or delaying them is usually counter-productive.
-It's better to get them done and dusted and once you've completed them you may find you'll fly through your other jobs.
+It's better to get them done and dusted.
+Once you've completed them, you may find you'll fly through your other jobs.
 It's usually a good idea to get harder daily tasks out of the way as early as possible.
 Break bigger, more difficult or less pleasant tasks into smaller chunks and build them into your regular routine.

 5 Get your timing right